-Instagram can be an impressive platform for directly marketing to a target audience – especially if it is a visual product that you are offering.
+Instagram can be an impressive platform for directly marketing to a target audience – especially if you offer a visual product.

 Sounds interesting, right?

 Five minutes a day is all you’ll need.
 Keep reading.